percwg/perc-wg/double/draft-ietf-perc-double.md

 # Acknowledgments

-Thank you for reviews and improvements to this specification from David Benham, Magnus Westerlund, Nils Ohlmeier, Paul Jones, Roni Even, and Suhas Nandakumar.
+Thank you for reviews and improvements to this specification from Alex Gouaillard, David Benham, Magnus Westerlund, Nils Ohlmeier, Paul Jones, Roni Even, and Suhas Nandakumar.
+In addition, thank you to Sergio Garcia Murillo proposed the change of transporting the OHB information in the RTP payload instead of the RTP header.

 {backmatter}